My Design Process

 Depending on how large the project or feature, I usually create a bullet list of the UX flow.
 This gives me a quick idea of how it will function.
 Once I have something that meets all the criteria, I run it by the Product Owner, Lead Designer, or Developer for feedback.

 If the feature or project is more complex and has multiple edge cases, I create flow charts to make sure all problem areas have been accounted for.
-This also provides an overview of how much work might be involved before commit to anything.
+This also provides an overview of how much work might be involved before committing to anything.

 Once I’ve sketched/white-boarded some concepts and established a flow, I create black and white wireframes in Illustrator to establish a concrete idea of how the feature or project could look and function.
 There’s usually multiple versions of iteration at this point in development.